schemahero/schemahero/examples/vault/README.md

 ### Deploy Postgres and Vault

 Deploy a PostgreSQL and Vault instance to a new namespace.
-The following manifests were taken from the PostgreSQL and Vault Helm Charts:
+The following manifests were taken from the PostgreSQL and Vault Helm Charts.
+The vault chart is in dev mode and should be used for this tutorial only -- do not use for production.

 ```
 kubectl create ns schemahero-vault